- $150 in VISA reward cards with qualifying plans

 Natural Gas

 Atlanta’s natural gas is regulated by Atlanta Gas Light (AGL), which owns and operates the distribution network.
-Since deregulation in 1998, you choose your gas supplier (known as a retail natural gas provider or RNGP) while using AGL infrastructure .
+Since deregulation in 1998, you are required to choose your gas supplier (known as a retail natural gas provider or RNGP) while the natural gas is still delivered using AGL infrastructure .

 - Compare fixed vs. variable rates, fixed protects on price stability, variable may drop but can spike.